 When should my child first see a dentist and why?
-By putting your child in the proper frame of mind, you can make the first visit to Dr. Postol’s dentist office enjoyable and positive.
+By putting your child in the proper frame of mind, you can make the first visit to Dr. Postol’s dental office enjoyable and positive.
 Explain to them that the dentist and dental hygienists are friendly people who help to keep teeth healthy.
 Let your child know in advance exactly what is going to happen at the dentist – teeth examination, cleaning, etc.

 It is our recommendation to bring your child to our Ballwin office at age three for their first visit.
 At this time we can carefully examine the development of your child’s mouth.
 Because dental problems often start early, the sooner the visit the better.
 To safeguard against problems such as baby bottle tooth decay, teething irritations, gum disease, and prolonged thumb sucking, we can provide or recommend special preventive care.